microsoft/BotFramework-WebChat/samples/05.custom-components/h.activity-status/README.md

   );
 ```

-Lastly, we will set the CSS so the customized timestamp looks flushed.
+Lastly, set the CSS so the customized timestamp looks flushed.

 ```diff
   html,